-Jaz had reached the turning point in his walking route, time to turn back toward home.
-He observed the beautiful yellow and orange oak leaves falling and blowing in the breeze, a squirrel running along a tree branch, bright pink mums bordering a hedge along someone’s porch, another walker with their dog on the other side of the street, and the wonderful sound of school children at playground recess.
-His heart was overwhelmed with joy, awareness of God’s presence and God’s peace.
-He rested his swaying hands in the pockets of his jacket and then felt a card, which he pulled out and read.
-It was Farmer Johnson’s business card with instructions for submitting a bid for the property at Oldfather Lake.
-He had thought about bidding, but without enough certainty to follow through.
-Now he felt God’s peace to go ahead with it.
+As Grand Jas reached the turning point in his walking route he gazed at the simple beauty of the neighborhood–yellow and orange oak leaves swirling in the breeze–a squirrel running along a tree branch–bright pink mums bordering a hedge along a porch–a walker with their scruffy dog on the other side of the street and the wonderful sound of children at the school playground.
+His heart full of joy, he continued walking at a more leisurely pace, resting his swaying hands in the pockets of his jacket and then he felt a card.
+He pulled it out to see that it was Farmer Johnson’s business card with instructions for submitting a bid for the property at Oldfather Lake.
+He had often thought about bidding, but without enough certainty to follow through.
+Yet now he felt encouraged by God’s peace to go ahead with it.

-Caitlin and Baby Ava had just completed their morning routine, bottle feeding, burping and bathing.
-Baby Ava was dressed in a new flannel gown with matching booties and a bow placed in her hair, while Ryan tidied the living room, putting away toys, fluffing pillows and putting the dogs out to the back yard.
-They were expecting Charlotte, their social worker, who was right on time, for a meeting she had requested.
-She had already met with the boys earlier in the week and this was follow-up while they were at school.
+Caitlin and Baby Ava had just completed their morning routine of bottle feeding, burping and bathing.
+Dressed in a new flannel gown, matching booties and a bow in her hair, baby sister was ready for visitors.
+Ryan tidied the living room, putting away toys, fluffing pillows and putting the dogs out to the back yard.
+They were expecting Charlotte, the children’s advocate, who was right on time for a meeting she had requested.
+She had already met with the boys earlier in the week and this was a follow-up meeting while they were at school.

 Charlotte raised her eyebrows and slowly replied.
 “Yes, I think I understand your concern.
 Keep in mind that there is a waiting period.
 That’s for the natural parents, if they want to change their mind.
 However, you can proceed to do the paperwork so that when the waiting period is over, then the adoption is finalized.
-Hopefully, by then you would have already been employed.
+Hopefully, by then you will be employed.
 Anyway, you don’t have to agree today, you can take time to think about it.
 Just wanted to keep you up to date with what’s going on.”

 Caitlin smiled lovingly at baby Ava as she shifted her to her lap to give her arm a rest and then looked at Ryan and back at Charlotte.
 “We’ve already discussed the possibility of adoption.
-The kids have been talking with us about their visit with you…their parent’s incarceration.
-You know it’s been difficult for them.
-We encouraged them to talk, express their feelings…we try to comfort them, pray with them, teach them about God.
-Definitely, would adopt all of them.
+The kids have been talking with us about their visit with you…their parent’s incarceration…it’s been difficult for them.
+We encourage them to talk…express their feelings…we try to comfort them, pray with them, teach them about God.
+Definitely, we want to adopt all of them.
 We had no idea it could be this soon.”

 Ryan smiling in agreement added, “Yes, we’ve already promised God to take care of them, all four.
 So we’re trusting God to provide.”

-Although it was true that Caitlin and Ryan trusted God for provision, the Jaspers had been sending extra help, not because they were asked, but when they felt the Holy Spirit’s prompting, they sent gift cards to help with clothes, groceries and the extras, for some of the wants that were not actually a necessity.
+Although it was true that Caitlin and Ryan trusted God for provision, the Jaspers had been sending extra help, not because they were asked, but when they felt the Holy Spirit’s prompting, they sent gift cards to help with clothes, groceries and the extras.
 Now Caitlin hoped that her parents would not feel pressured financially with the news of their adoption of not just one, but four children.
-But when Caitlin shared the news, if there was any pressure felt, there was certainly no evidence of it, or any hint of assumed financial obligation from her parents, the Grands were only ecstatic, proud to almost be real grandparents to four children.
+But when Caitlin shared the news, if there was any pressure felt, there was certainly no evidence of it, or any hint of assumed financial obligation from her parents.
+The Grands were ecstatic, proud to be real grandparents to four children.